Guest-615695028/Guest-615695028/en/pronunciation.md

 ### An hour, an heir, an honor, an honest man...
 For dialectal scalability and concerning British withdrawing from EU (_known as_ [Brexit](https://en.wikipedia.org/wiki/Brexit)), words that begin with vowel letters or "h" in Greek or Latin lexicons, is attached to "an", otherwise "a".
 Confer French [_l'oiseau_](https://en.wiktionary.org/wiki/oiseau) (/l ͜ wazo/, the bird), [_aujourd'hui_](https://en.wiktionary.org/wiki/aujourd'hui) (/oʒuʁd ͜ ɥi/, today), etc..
-> An US dollar is less than an Euro, and when will it be more?
+> An US dollar is less than an Euro, and never will it be more.